upper/upper.io/site/docs/getting-started/agnostic-db-api.md

 To get the full picture on how to perform all CRUD tasks (starting right from the installation and setup steps), take the `upper/.db` [tour](https://tour.upper.io/welcome/01).

-> The methods related to sessions, collections, and result sets are exemplified
-> using the approaches 'SQL/NoSQL' and 'SQL only'.
-For further reference about
-> what applies in each case, click [here](https://upper.io/db.v3/examples).